Skip to content

 Description

-Bar chart visualizes distribution of values by category for value comparison.
-A bar chart can be vertical (like columns) or horizontal.
+Bar chart visualizes distribution of values by time period or category for value comparison.
+A bar chart can be vertical or horizontal.

 TIP